BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conditions.md

       # Other player_options not shown
 ```

-And we also have to add it in the conditions.yml again.
+As usual, we need to add the condition to the _"conditions.yml"_.
-In this step we can also add a condition to check if the player really have the needed amount of cod in his inventory.
+We will also add a condition to check if the player has the required amount of cod in their inventory.
-We can do this with a `item` condition that checks the players inventory.
+We can do so with an `item` condition.

 ``` YAML title="conditions.yml" hl_lines="5-6"
 conditions: